Cheese-S/Cheese-S.github.io/_pages/about.md

 * Algorithm Analysis
 * MIPS Assembly

-### Fun Facts
+### Trivias

-* Chen is a human, not a piece of cheese.
+* Actually a human, not a piece of cheese.
+* A Nintendo Fanantic
-* As a generation Z kid, Chen got into programming because of microcontrollers and Visual BASIC.
+* A generational Z kid that got into programming because of microcontrollers and Visual BASIC.
-* Chen is a guilty Celtics fan who lives in New York
-* Although Chen was the chess club president in his high school, he was not very good at the game.
-* Chen volunteered at a nursing home for two years.
-* Chen is a Playstation, Nintendo Switch, and PC games fanatic.
+* Despite being not that good at chess, I managed to become the chess club president.

 ---